- CSE Database Portal

 Personal Web Space

-Any CSE user may maintain their own webpage by creating a folder called WWW in their home folder and setting the permissions to word read/execute.
+Any CSE user may maintain their own webpage by creating a folder called WWW in their home folder and setting the permissions to world read/execute.
 The user's home folder must also have its permissions set to world read/execute.
-This may be done by executing the following sequence of commands froma a UNIX prompt:
+This may be done by executing the following sequence of commands from a a UNIX prompt:

-cd ~ mkdir WWW chmod a+rx WWW cd WWW chmod a+rx .
+cd ~ chmod a+rx . mkdir WWW chmod a+rx WWW

 Once the WWW folder is created, the user may place world readable HTML files and world readable/executable subfolders in that folder.
 URL's to view a user's webpage take the form